Materials

 Read more

-TPA (Thermoplastic Polyether Polyamide) is a special block polymer based on polyamide.
 A characteristic of TPA is that it contains no plasticisers and the material remains flexible at low temperatures.

 Read more

-TPC (Thermoplastic Polyester Elastomer) is a block copolymer on a copolyester base.
-If you are looking for a very versatile material that is tough, flexible and also has good resistance to high temperatures, then a TPC may be your solution.
+If you are looking for a very versatile material that is tough, flexible and also resistant to high temperatures, a TPC may be your solution.

 Read more